mehdibelhajamor/HackZone-CTF-2021/Lubear Revenge/README.md

 2 - exec : execute a commande given it's signature
 3 - exit
 ```
-First, i thought it's the usual **ECDSA** where we can exploit it and forge a signature for chosen command using 2 signatures.
+First, i thought it's the usual **ECDSA** where we forge a signature for chosen command using 2 signatures.
 But then i realized that the secret ```k``` is generating everytime i sign, so that won't help at all.

 The challenge contains 2 parts :
 - Exploiting ```randbelow()``` function to get the secret ```k```